aarosmit/city-analyses/README.md

-# OpenStreetMap analyses
+# City analyses

-This repository serves as a reference and guide to my analyses of features within the OpenStreetMap database.
+This repository serves as a reference and guide to my analyses of features within Cities (primarily using the OpenStreetMap database).

 ## Purpose